Pradumnasaraf/Botchain/README.md

 ## ✔️ Prerequisite

 - **Twitter Developer Account**
-  - We need to get a developer account for getting private keys and secrets.
-You can apply from it [here](https://developer.twitter.com/en/portal/petition/essential/basic-info), it will take 5-10 min for setting up a Dev account.
+  - We need to get a developer account for getting private keys and secrets. we can apply from it [here](https://developer.twitter.com/en/portal/petition/essential/basic-info), it will take 5-10 min for setting up a Dev account.

-- **CoinMaerketCap API Keys** (Optional if you don't need any financial market data)
+- **CoinMaerketCap API Keys** (Optional if we don't need any financial market data)
-  - We can use any financial market API for getting the latest quote of the assets, but here we are using the `CoinMarketCap API` free plan.
-You can get API access from [here](https://coinmarketcap.com/api/).
+  - We can use any financial market API for getting the latest quote of the assets, but here we are using the `CoinMarketCap API` free plan. we can get API access from [here](https://coinmarketcap.com/api/).

-- **Railway Account**
+- **Railway Account** (Only necessary if we want to host the bot, not for running locally)
   - For deploying and running we will use [Railway](https://railway.app/).
 Here we are using Railway because it's free and can run the bot for 24X7 without any refreshment.

 ## 🖱️ Using and quick set-up guide: